zanni/messaging-server/README.md

 ## Scalability consideration

 This was not the purpose of this demo, but such a system need a real persistence storage layer providing ACID transaction in order to persist session's.
-Doing so, MessagingServer application is a stateless service and therefore can be distributed using a load balancer.
+Doing so, webapp is a stateless service and therefore can be distributed using a load balancer.
 RabbitMQ is already a distributed technology and provide native clusterization.
-It can be noted that broker clusterization can be done at application layer using listeningAddress field of session model.
+It can be noted that broker clusterization can be done at webapp layer using listeningAddress field of session model.
 More complexe charge repartition algorithm can therefore be implemented if required

 ## Max concurrent connection per node